dangalansky/Clowny_Dice/README.md

 I personalized a template from the London App Brewery and made it more interesting.

-Instead of the gameplay involving using the refresh button, I connected the function to a button on the homepage.
+Instead of the gameplay involving using the refresh button, I connected the dice-roll function to a button on the homepage.

 This is my first foray into javascript coding and functions.